Anuril/vwinst/README.md

 ## Honorable mentions

-The script is very heavily inspired by this gist https://gist.github.com/tavinus/59c314f4ccd70879db7f11074eacb6cc by @tavinus and a fork for debian 11 by https://gist.github.com/heinoldenhuis/f8164f73e5bff048e76fb4fff2e824e1 by @heinoldenhuis
+The script is very heavily inspired by this gist https://gist.github.com/heinoldenhuis/f8164f73e5bff048e76fb4fff2e824e1 by @heinoldenhuis which was an update for this https://gist.github.com/tavinus/59c314f4ccd70879db7f11074eacb6cc by @tavinusv